Ziggy Container Value Types

 Arrays

-Ziggy uses [] (square brakets) to denote arrays.
+Ziggy uses [] (square brackets) to denote arrays.
 An array can contain zero or more elements separated by commas.
 Trailing commas are allowed.

-Ziggy arrays can contain different types of values and can be nested arbitrarily deep.
+Ziggy arrays can contain different types of values and can be nested arbitrarily deep, although there are some caveats with how that interacts with Ziggy Schemas (more on that in the Ziggy Schema section).

 Examples: [1, 2, 3], [true, null, 42], ["hello", [1], []]